Asymptotic arbitrage in fractional mixed markets: Preliminaries and main results

-In this work, we treat the collection of $\alpha$-mixed fractional Black-Scholes models from the perspective of large financial markets.
-This idea is formalized in the following definition. \begin{definition}[The large mixed fractional market] We call \textit{large mixed fractional market} to the family of $\alpha$-mixed fractional Black-Scholes models, $\alpha>0$, i.e., the large financial market \end{definition} We aim to study the presence of asymptotic arbitrage in this large financial market when $\alpha$ tends to infinity, i.e. when the Brownian component asymptotically disappears.
+\end{definition} We aim to study the presence of asymptotic arbitrage in the large financial mixed fractional market when $\alpha$ tends to infinity,\querymark{Q3} i.e. when the Brownian component asymptotically disappears.
 More precisely, we intend to investigate, using methods of \cite{Kakra}, the presence of a so-called \textit{strong asymptotic arbitrage}.
 The latter is an analogue concept of arbitrage but for sequences of markets rather than for a single market model.
 Intuitively, this kind of arbitrage for sequences of markets gives the possibility of getting arbitrarily rich with probability arbitrarily close to one while taking a vanishing risk.
-The definition below, adapted to our situation, reflects this idea. \begin{definition} There exists a strong asymptotic arbitrage (SAA) in the large mixed fractional market as $\alpha$ tends to infinity if there exists a sequence $(\alpha_n)_{n\geq 1}$ converging to infinity and self--financing admissible trading strategies $(\phi^n)_{n\geq 1}$, with zero endowment for $S^{H,\alpha_n}$ such that \begin{enumerate} \item $V_t^n(\phi^n)\geq-c_n$, for all $0\leq t\leq 1$, \item $\lim_{n\to\infty}P(V_1^n(\phi^n)\geq C_n)=1$, \end{enumerate} where $V_t^n(\phi^n)$ denotes the value process at time $t\in[0,1]$ in the $\alpha_n$-mixed fractional Black-Scholes model and $c_n$ and $C_n$ are sequences of positive real numbers with $c_n\to0$ and $C_n\to\infty$ as $n\to\infty$. \end{definition} We do not give the definitions of self-financing strategies, admissibility and of value processes here, since our approach will be not constructive.
-Instead, we use an equivalent characterization of strong asymptotic arbitrage based on the notion of \textit{entire asymptotic separability of sequences of measures}, which is defined as follows. \begin{definition} A sequence of probability measures $\pn$ is entirely asymptotically separable from the sequence of probability measures $\qn$, if there exists a subsequence $n_k$ and a sequence of sets $A^k\in\mathcal{F}^{n_k}$ such that $\lim_{k\to\infty}P^{n_k}(A^{k})=1$ and $\lim_{k\to\infty}Q^{n_k}(A^k)=0$.
-In this case we write $(P^n)\vartriangle(Q^n)$.
-This notion is clearly symmetric, i.e. $(P^n)\vartriangle(Q^n)$ implies that $(Q^n)\vartriangle(P^n)$ (this follows by taking the complements of the sets $A^k$). \end{definition} The precise relation between this notion and the existence of SAA is given in \cite[Proposition 4]{Kakra}.
-In the case of complete markets, this result takes the following simple form. \begin{proposition} Consider the large financial market $(\Omega^n,\Fs^n,(\Fs_t^n)_{t\in[0,T]}, P^n)_{n\geq 0}$ and assume that each small market is complete.
-For each $n\geq 0$, let $Q^n\sim P^n$ be the unique equivalent martingale measure.
-Then the following conditions are equivalent \begin{enumerate} \item There is a SAA. \item $(P^n)\vartriangle(Q^n)$. \end{enumerate} \end{proposition} Therefore the study of SAA in $\Lb^H$ reduces to determining whether $(Q^{H,\alpha})_{\alpha>0}$ is entirely asymptotically separable from $(Q_{\frac{\mu\alpha}{\sigma}})_{\alpha>0}$ or not\footnote{In the case when $\mu=0$, the study of SAA reduces to show that $(Q^{H,\alpha})_{\alpha>0}\vartriangle Q_W$.}.
+In order to make this idea precise we first specify the set of admissible trading strategies. \begin{definition}[Admissible trading strategy] A \textit{trading strategy} for $S^{H,\alpha}$ is a real-valued predictable $S^{H,\alpha}$-integrable stochastic process $\varPhi:=(\varPhi _t)_{t\in[0,1]}$.
+The trading strategy is said to be \textit {admissible} if there is $m\in\Rb_+$ such that for all $t\in[0,1]$: $(\varPhi\cdot S^{H,\alpha})_t\geq-m$ almost surely. \end{definition} Now we proceed to recall the definition of strong asymptotic arbitrage of \cite{Kakra}. \begin{definition} A strong asymptotic arbitrage (SAA) is said to exist in the large mixed fractional market as $\alpha$ tends to infinity if there exists a sequence $(\alpha_\ell)_{\ell\geq1}$ converging to infinity and a sequence $(\varPhi_\ell)_{\ell\geq1}$, where $\varPhi_\ell$ is an admissible trading strategy for $S^{H,\alpha_\ell}$, such that \begin{enumerate} \item$(\varPhi_\ell\cdot S^{H,\alpha_\ell})_t\geq-m_\ell,\quad$ $t\in[0,1]$, $\ell\geq1$, \item$\lim_{\ell\to\infty}P ((\varPhi_\ell\cdot S^{H,\alpha _\ell} )_1\geq M_\ell)=1$, \end{enumerate} where $m_k$ and $M_k$ are sequences of positive real numbers converging to zero and to infinity, respectively. \end{definition}